jzhan2543/fall19ml-moviepredictions/README.md

 #### Pairwise Plot

+Since certain features are categorical and others are continuous, our team plotted the pairplot to better visualize relations and determine how to deal with the different types.

 <p align="center">
   <img src="https://github.com/jzhan2543/fall19ml-moviepredictions/blob/master/images/pairwise.PNG" width="900">
 </p>

-WHAT CONCLUSION FROM PAIRWISE PLOT?

 * * *

 ### 3) Feature Selection and Data Manipulation

-#### Preprocessing:

-We chose to drop 'homepage' and 'vote_count' from the features as those would not be part of our definition of a "successful" movie.
-Data values such as duration or vote_average which were equal to zero were also cleaned up.
+Firstly, data values such as duration or vote_average which were equal to zero were dropped as those are not plausible.

-To prepare our data, our team decided to use a binary classification system, where we chose threshold values for certain columns of the data, and for each movie, we set that column to either a 1 or a 0.
-This allowed use to certain algorithms to determine whether or not a movie would be successful.

-For example, for the budget, we added seven new columns as classifiers to cover the possible range.
-So if a movie's budget is less than $5,000,000, then it is considered 'extremelylow' budget and would have a 1 in the column.
-If a movie's budget is great than $150,000,000, then it is considered as 'blockbusterhigh'.

-A similar process was followed for converting the 'title_month' and 'duration' of each movie.

-WHATS HAPPENING WITH GENRE? getting flattened out?

 Our team decided to deem a movie as "successful" using three metrics: 'Popularity Success', 'Vote Success', and 'Commercial Success'.
-1. 'Popularity Success':  if a movie's popularity feature is greater than the mean of all popularity scores, __do we know the mean___.
+1. 'Popularity Success':  if a movie's popularity feature is greater than the mean of all popularity scores.
-2. 'Vote Success': likewise if the voting_average of a movie is higher than the mean.
+2. 'Vote Success': likewise if the voting_average of a movie is higher than the mean of all vote averages.
 3. 'Commercial Success': if a movie's gross profit exceeds its budget.

 A movie will be considered *truly successful* if it fits all three of these criterion.
 The 3 pie graphs below shows a breakdown of the percentage of movies in the dataset that fulfill each success factor.